huohua0314/auv-control-in-isaac-lab/readme.md

 > You need to modify the YAML file first to set the required runtime parameters.

-Here is the complete content formatted specifically to be saved as a Markdown file (e.g., `README_RL.md`).

 ### 🏋️ Reinforcement Learning (RL) Workflow